Anticipatory Technology with Fractal Logical Entailments

 attempting to synthesize the advances developed by scholarship.
 As this process matures, we are faced with

-issues related to what might be called the “rational model.”
+issues related to what might be called the 'rational model.'
 The question arises about the possibility of

-a “theory of everything”.
+a 'theory of everything'.

-My research proposal [16]
+2009 my numerious research proposal [16]

-discusses the phenomenon of coherence in the context of self-limitation and the
+discusses the phenomenon of coherence in the context of self-limitation

-human need to act rationally within some viewpoint.
-We have asserted that the human sense of rational coherence and
+have asserted that the human sense of rational coherence and

 viewpoint is part of human discovery.

-This sense of rational coherence can be; however, the causes of barriers
+This sense of rational coherence can be; however, the causes of

-to understanding two viewpoints, with separate cultural groundings, at the same
+to understanding two viewpoints, with separate cultural groundings, at

 time.
 We assert that there is not and

 cannot be a single viewpoint which is fully universal.
-This assertion is consistent with the
+This

 linguistic theory proposed by Benjamin Whorf [17].

-Various technical challenges, in the
+challenges, in the

-context of web ontology languages, are related to the issue of conceptual
+context of web ontology languages, are related to the issue of

 coherence and rationality.
 These

-challenges are seen as philosophical, and that perception is part of the
+challenges are seen as philosophical, and that perception is part of

 barrier we have found.
 The challenge is